karthi-koundinya/Stepin-Pharma-Store/README.md

 Pharma Store Management System

 This is the Mini Project of Pharma Store Management System is a console application.
-In this project, you can add, modify and delete and search records and displaying of medicines.
+In this project, you can add, modify, delete, search records and displaying of medicines.

 Build | Code Quality | Unity | [Git Inspector](using github.io option)
 ------|----------|-------|--------------